Laws, Regulations, and Guidance

 - Documents to aid Inspectors and Risk Assessors to do compliant work.

-In 1999, the U.S. Environmental Protection Agency (EPA) granted authorization to the Michigan Department of Community Health, Lead Hazard Remediation Program, to administer and enforce an LBP training and certification program in the state.
+In 1999, the U.S. Environmental Protection Agency (EPA) granted authorization to the Michigan Department of Health and Human Services, Healthy Homes Section, to administer and enforce an LBP training and certification program in the state.
 Authorized programs may, at the discretion of their legislative bodies, enact specific requirements to provide additional protection for the citizens of that state.
 The [Michigan] Lead Abatement Act, as amended, and the Lead Hazard Control rules require the following additional provisions of persons doing LBP-related work or seeking accreditation or certification in the State of Michigan:

 - A certified Lead Supervisor is required to be on a work site at all times that abatement work is being performed.Ref: R325.99406(4)